All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • GLP-1: Reduces appetite, slows gastric emptying, and improves insulin sensitivity.
 This is the mechanism Ozempic relies on exclusively.

-• GIP: Works synergistically with GLP-1 to enhance satiety signals and improve metabolic function.
+• GIP: Works together effectively with GLP-1 to enhance satiety signals and improve metabolic function.
 This is the second target in tirzepatide (Mounjaro/Zepbound).

 • Glucagon: Increases energy expenditure by boosting the body's metabolic rate and promoting fat breakdown.
 This is the receptor unique to retatrutide among current obesity drugs.